allo-protocol/allo-v2/contracts/strategies/distribution/Splitter/README.md

 ## Spec
 ### Standard Functions
-#### `activateDistribution()`
-With this function, the pool admin is able to pull the allocation list from the allocation strategy to the distribution strategy.

 #### `distribute()`
 The pool admin is able to submit a transaction that bulk distributes the total amount of allocated tokens to the specific recipients.
+It retieves the amount to be split to a recipient from an allocation strategy

 ## Open questions
 - How will pool owners be able to revise the `payoutToken` or `amount`?